-Program Transitions in Early Childhood
+Program Transitions

 Throughout the year, children in the programs will go through transitions in their care.
-The Y strives to make these transitions smooth and seamless by planning in advance, collaborating with parents, and preparing children for the changes to come.
+The Y strives to make these transitions smooth and seamless by planning in advance, collaborating with parents, and preparing children for the changes.
 Parents will be notified in writing prior to the start of a transition.